francesco-fortunato/GEVIS/README.md

     ```
     docker-compose up --build
     ```
-5. Go on localhost in your web browser to access the GEVIS dashboard.
+5. Go on localhost:11765 in your web browser to access the GEVIS dashboard.
 Utilize the interactive sliders and graphs to explore gene expression data and identify differentially expressed genes.

 ---